Bio4Africa maps farm residues that could become new high-value products for smallholder farmers

 African agri-food production is a great source of stalks, husks, leaves and other side streams that are either widely underutilised or discarded as waste.
 But, with the right technology, many of them could be used as feedstock for creating new high-value products.

-Karabole Research Center has worked with several BIO4Africa partners to map agricultural side streams in Côte d’Ivoire, Ghana, Senegal and Uganda, where new bio-based technologies will be tested at eight sites.
+Karabole Research & Resource Center (KRC) has worked with several BIO4Africa partners to map agricultural side streams in Côte d’Ivoire, Ghana, Senegal and Uganda, where new bio-based technologies will be tested at eight sites.

 The result is an inventory of biomass that could be used as feedstock in small biorefineries in rural Africa.